-• The Spanish holding company informs the Spanish tax authorities that it opts to be subject to the provisions of the Spanish holding company regime.
+- The shares or quotas of the E.T.V.E. are in registered form.
+Pursuant to a ruling of the Spanish tax authorities, Spanish listed companies may opt for the regime. - The Spanish holding company informs the Spanish tax authorities that it opts to be subject to the provisions of the Spanish holding company regime.